nitzpo/BLEClicker/README.md

 In my application context I handle the set up of the GAP and GATT, including connection parameters and more, and the actual key interaction and report sending.

 An auditor is invited to browse the commits on this repo to view how the code evolved over time.
 Take note that not all changes and bug fixes were commited separately, though I've tried to show those in commits.
+The most interesting code is in Application\clicker.c.

 ### Code Management
 Because of the fragility of the code and for convenience, I've set up this Git repository.
 Versioning actually helped me when I made changes that caused the device to stop advertising.

-## Problems and how I've overcame them
+## Problems and how I've overcome them
 As previously noted, I had ALOT of problems throughout the project.
 I will try to list some of the major ones here for reference.

 ### Testing
-Before addressing the bugs related to testing and how I solved them, first lets describe the situation.
-First of all I wanted to get the UART output to work.
+Firstly I wanted to get the UART output to work.
 This was not trivial as one specifically has to setup UartLog for the device, and the Windows device has to be configured to the UART settings *in addition* to the terminal software (for my case, Putty).

 Debugging was also used to test specific code parts, but since there are only 4 breakpoints it was not very useful for this case.
 In a different section I discuss debugging issues.